OFS/opae-sdk/plugin/README.md

 plugin.

 The requirements for the Plugin Architecture are as follows:
+* Describe how OPAE API calls are forwarded to an appropriate implementation.
-* Design a C API that applications can link to instead of libopae-c.
+* Define the C API that applications link to.
 This API will:
   * Be a superset of the APIs defined in the existing OPAE C API and any other extension APIs
   * Define functions that control how the system is configured and initialized